voltroniq/project-sentinel/README.md

 **Master Systems Programming in Rust.**

-Project Sentinel is a 17-chapter curriculum that moves from basic CLI parsing to advanced Linux Kernel observability.
-This repository serves as the official companion for the [Voltroniq.com](https://voltroniq.com) course.
+Project Sentinel is a 17-chapter Rust systems programming curriculum that progresses from basic CLI parsing to advanced Linux kernel observability.
+This repository serves as the official companion for the [Project Sentinel](https://www.voltroniq.com/project-sentinel) course.

 ### How to use this repository
 This repository contains the completed, working codebases for the course.
+- **Volume 0 (Preludes 1-4)** is fully open-source and available here for learning.
 - **Volume 1 (Chapters 1-4)** is fully open-source and available here for learning.
-- **Volume 2 & 3** code snippets are provided here for reference.
+- **Volume 2 & 3** provide reference code accompanying the course material.

-*Note: For the pedagogical breakdown, system architecture diagrams, and the step-by-step guidance, please join the full course at [Voltroniq.com](https://voltroniq.com).*
+*Note: For the pedagogical breakdown and the step-by-step guidance, please join the full course at [Project Sentinel](https://www.voltroniq.com/project-sentinel)*

 ---

 ### Folder Structure

+#### `/volume-0-prelude`
+Single file with commented examples for all four preludes.
+* `src/main.rs`
+* **Status:** 100% Complete.

-#### `/volume-1-basics`
+#### `/volume-1-foundations`
 Fully functional code for the CLI Command Scanner.
 * `src/main.rs`
 * `src/parser.rs`